rtm/js-pick-notation/js-pick-operator.md

 returns an empty object with no further ado.

-A mechanism described later is available to insist that we are picking from a proper object, or that the property exists.
+Mechanisms described later are available to insist that we are picking from a proper object, or that the property exists.